 Some of the easiest plants to grow are the various kinds of succulents, which need very little care.

-Cacti also make decorative and easy-to-grow plants for a low-maintenance rockery.
+Cacti also make decorative and easy-to-grow drought tolerant plants for a low-maintenance rockery.

 Succulents and Cacti For Rock Gardens